Bealby/grandpas-pocket-watch-shop/README.md

   to a Website as users are relieved of the duty of having type in details.

 - **Greater search criteria.
-Order cancelation feature** A order cancelation feature would be reassuring for users who may wish to cancel their order and do not want to go through the trouble of having to contact the owner.
+Order cancellation feature** An order cancellation feature would be reassuring for users who may wish to cancel their order and do not want to go through the trouble of having to contact the owner.